 You would need to use that configuration as a template for your databases.

-Edit the downloaded configuration file and add information about your databases.
+As root, edit the downloaded configuration file and add information about

-Inline comments point out where you need to add configuration for additional databases.
+your databases.
+Inline comments point out where you need to add configuration

 After editing the configuration file, restart the monitoring agent by running the following command:

 The full list of metrics the MySQL plugin monitors is at Agent metrics: mysql.